Picnic table area along Three Square Hollow Overlook

 Ridge Overlook Trail

-Ridge Overlook Trail is a great option for families.
-The trail is not overly steep, and the rock outcroppings are not as high as some of the other overlooks in the Cumberland Valley.
+Ridge Overlook Trail is an excellent option for families.
+The trail is not overly steep, and the rock outcroppings are not as high as some other overlooks in the Cumberland Valley.
 If starting at the mansion, the overlook is a .5 mile hike out-and-back (1 mile total).

 View through the fall trees on Ridge Overlook Trail